Knowsley United F.C.

-Knowsley United was an English football club based in the town of Huyton, Knowsley Merseyside.
-Originally named Kirkby Town they folded in 1997.
+Knowsley United was an English football club based in what is now the Metropolitan Borough of Knowsley in Merseyside from 1963 to 1997.
+Founded in Kirkby as Kirkby Town, the club moved to Huyton in 1988 and took the name Knowsley United.

 History

 Kirkby Town joined the Second Division of the Lancashire Combination in 1963.
 In 1966–67 they won the division, and were promoted to the First Division.
 In 1969–70 they finished fourth, and were promoted to the Northern Premier League.
 In the same season they reached the first round of the FA Cup for the first time, but lost 6–0 at Bangor City.
 However, after finishing bottom of the Northern Premier League in 1971–72, they returned to the Lancashire Combination.

 In 1978 the club switched to Division Two of the Cheshire County League.
 They finished third in 1979–80, and were promoted to Division One.
 However, they were immediately relegated back to Division Two after finishing 19th.

 In 1982 they switched leagues again, joining the Third Division of the new North West Counties League.
 They won the division at the first attempt, and were promoted to Division Two, which they also won at the first attempt, resulting in promotion to Division One for the 1986–87 season.

-In 1988 they changed their name to Knowsley United in an attempt to attract further support.
+In 1988 they changed their name to Knowsley United in an attempt to attract further support from the broader Metropolitan Borough of Knowsley.
 After two-second-placed finishes, the club won the league in 1990–91 and were promoted to Division One of the Northern Premier League.
 In 1992–93 they finished as runners-up, and were promoted to the Premier Division.
 The following season they reached the first round of the FA Cup for a second time, where they lost 4–1 at home to Carlisle United.
 The club folded in 1997.

 Stadium

 Kirkby Town played their home games at Simonswood Lane and later Kirkby Sports Centre.
 The Football Ground and the night club [situated in the Main Stand of the Simonswood Lane Ground] appeared in the 1991 Frank Clarke film Blonde Fist.
 Upon becoming Knowsley United, they relocated to Alt Park in Huyton which was previously used by Huyton RLFC from 1969 to 1984.

 Although by the time Huyton RLFC had vacated Alt Park the ground had become subject to vandalism and general disrepair, after Knowlsey United moved into Alt Park the ground underwent a series of renovations thanks largely to the involvement of the Orr family, who were the footballing proprietors of Kirkby Town FC and also the people responsible for the team's relocation to Huyton with Roby.
-Due to the initial success of Knowlsey United floodlights were installed and with the help of Knowsley Borough Council the clubhouse, grandstand & social club were recommissioned & upgraded as well.
+Due to the initial success of Knowlsey United floodlights were installed and with the help of Knowsley Metropolitan Borough Council the clubhouse, grandstand & social club were recommissioned & upgraded as well.
 Alt Park was transformed into a respectable ground for a club the size of Knowsley United.